top of page

 Almost every single one of the military actions I named above had no bearing on US security, lasted too long, created untold death, blew apart families, and brought back veterans who are not properly cared for by the federal government.

-If we stopped exporting war, started exporting peace, we'd have less Veterans and fewer dead people to honor.
+If we stopped exporting war, started exporting peace, we'd have fewer Veterans and fewer dead people to honor.

 2024 Libertarian presidential nominee Chase Oliver campaigning in Iowa.